LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 > **Note:** Read more about [[Dependencies management|SBTDependencies]].

 Heroku uses **git** to deploy your application.
-Let's initialize the git repository:
+Let’s initialize the git repository:

 ```
 $ git init